henriqueweiand/notes-app/README.md

 - [x] Create the structure of the project
 - [x] Create new document structure
-- [ ] User should create a new document
+- [x] User should create a new document
-- [ ] User should add the text inside that document
+- [x] User should add the text inside that document
-- [ ] User should edit the text inside that document
+- [x] User should edit the text inside that document
+- [x] Test for the components